Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/AI.md

 for instance my settings file is located here `Printing 'C:\Users\andre\AppData\Roaming\Ultralytics\settings.yaml'`

-## Change database directory to where you want
+## Change "datasets" directory to where you want
 you should find that file on your computer and open it in a text editor.

 Change the "datasets_dir" to the folder where you want to do your AI work.